Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Offensive Security Unit/14-Web-Development/Solutions-Web-Development.md

                <string xmlns="http://clearforest.com/">string</string>
                ````

+    * The request method indicates the method to be performed on the resource identified by the given Request-URI.
+The method is case-sensitive and should always be mentioned in uppercase.
+        * Example: The Request Method
+           ````
+               POST /cgi-bin/process.cgi HTTP/1.1
+           ````
+A POST request is used to send data to the server, for example, customer information, file upload, etc. using HTML forms.

+   * The Request-Line begins with a method token, followed by the Request-URI and the protocol version, and ending with CRLF.
+The elements are separated by space SP characters.
+        * Example: The Request-Line
+           ````
+               Request-Line = Method SP Request-URI SP HTTP-Version CRLF
+           ````

    * The Request Header Fields is an `HTTP header` that can be used in an HTTP request to provide information about the request context, so that the server can tailor the response.
         * Example: Request Header Fields
            ````
                Accept-Language: en-us
                Accept-Encoding: gzip, deflate
                Connection: Keep-Alive
-           ````

-    * The Request Body is data sent by the client to your API.
-A response body is the data your API sends to the client.
-        * Example: Request Body (HTML)
-           ````
-           Hello World!
            ````

 3. Which part of an HTTP request is optional?